exadra37-learning/learn-python-the-hard-way/README.md

 ### Exercise 8: Printing Printing

 On this [Exercise 8](https://learnpythonthehardway.org/book/ex8.html) we will continue to practise the use of command `print` and the formatters we can use with it.

+### Exercise 9: Printing Printing Printing

+Continue to practise on [Exercise 9](https://learnpythonthehardway.org/book/ex9.html) the use of command `print` and formatters with different examples, so that we can grasp it better.